DiegoSalazar/color_adjuster/README.md

 ## Usage

-Drop this module in a model or class that responds to `color` and returns a Hex string:
+Drop this module in a model or class that responds to `color` and returns a hex string:

 ```ruby
 class Status